The Devil Plays: Plot

 Gordon says that he knew about the letters and that had he bought them from Murdock.
 He pulls out a bound stack of letters and hands them to Grace.
 She says that there were many more than those.
-Captain Brown says no letters were found on Murdock’s body and neither was the $10,000 that Mr. Stiles said he paid Jerry for the letters.
-No money was found on Delores’s body either.
-Forrest says that’s all they need from the Stiles’ and that the captain should release them.
+Captain Brown says no letters were found on Murdock's body and neither was the $10,000 that Mr. Stiles said he paid Jerry for the letters.
+No money was found on Delores's body either.
+Forrest says that's all they need from the Stiles' and that the captain should release them.

-Forrest says that he believes that he knows who the killer is, but he doesn’t have enough to make an arrest.
+Forrest says that he believes that he knows who the killer is, but he does not have enough to make an arrest.
 Captain Brown wants to order all of the suspects to come to the station the next morning.
 Forrest asks him to hold off on that order until tonight because he thinks that might prompt the killer to flee.
 Captain Brown agrees and orders all the suspects to be watched.
 Forrest hand writes a note.

-At Rita’s apartment, she tells Duncan that a note arrived the previous night at 10:00pm.
-It says: “The police know who killed Jerry Murdock and Dolores Quincy,” signed “A friend.”
+At Rita's apartment, she tells Duncan that a note arrived the previous night at 10:00pm.
+It says: "The police know who killed Jerry Murdock and Dolores Quincy," signed "A friend."
 Duncan says that he got one just like it.
 They also both got a phone call from the police ordering them to appear at the police station that morning.
 Duncan decides that they should flee.
 Officers arrest them as they are getting into their car and a struggle occurs with Rita.

-All of the suspects are seated in the Captain Brown’s office.
+All of the suspects are seated in the Captain Brown's office.
 Diane, Dick Quincy, Grace and Gordon Stiles, Duncan and Rita Kane.
 Sgt.
 Snider says that he followed Quincy to Grand Central Station where he bought a ticket to Canada.
 Forrest suggests to Captain Brown that all the evidence he needs is the $10,000 and that he should search everyone.

 First, Gordon Stiles agrees to be searched and no money is found.
 Then Duncan tries to escape.
-After a struggle, he’s searched and the money is found in his wallet.
+After a struggle, he's searched and the money is found in his wallet.
 Duncan claims that he got the money from Dick Quincy.
-He says that he made him give it to him because he saw Quincy leaving Jerry’s room and that he didn’t kill Murdock, Quincy did.
-Quincy says he’s crazy and that he’s never seen the money before.
+He says that he made him give it to him because he saw Quincy leaving Jerry's room and that he did not kill Murdock, Quincy did.
+Quincy says he's crazy and that he's never seen the money before.
 Then Forrest searches Quincy and finds the rest of the missing letters.
-Quincy tries to pulls his weapon, a cane that’s really a gun, but an officer overpowers him and the gun goes off into the air.
-Dick Quincy is arrested for Jerry’s murder and the murder of his wife.
+Quincy tries to pulls his weapon, a cane that's really a gun, but an officer overpowers him and the gun goes off into the air.
+Dick Quincy is arrested for Jerry's murder and the murder of his wife.
 Forrest says Delores was killed because she knew too much and was going to tell Gordon Stiles before she was killed.